The Top Bachelor of Science in Nursing (BSN) Program in Every State

 Arkansas

-#1 BSN Program – University of Arkansas for Medical Sciences
+University of Arkansas for Medical Sciences, Little Rock

 The University of Arkansas for Medical Sciences is a public institution and the state’s only academic health center.
-The BSN program that the school offers was ranked 43rd best in the entire country by U.S. News & World Report.
-Admission requires completion of 58 semester hours of general education courses, which can be completed at any accredited college or university.
+The BSN program that the school offers was ranked 67th best in the entire country by U.S. News & World Report.
+Admission requires 58 credit hours of general education courses, which students may complete at any accredited college or university.
 The program offers its students a full-time academic coach to assist wherever needed.

 >> See the Top 10 Nursing Schools in Arkansas